mybijay/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)

 #Imputing missing values
-I am using average value to fill in the missing value for each 5 minute interval,
+I am using average value to fill in the missing value for each 5 minute interval.There are other stratigies as well - taking median of each interval.
+To simplyfy the computation one can also take mean or median of whole data to fill in the missing value, which will not be that accurate assumption.

 ```r
 intervalAverage <- aggregate(steps ~ interval, data=fitnessActivityData, FUN=mean, na.rm = TRUE)